NAPSA: Strategic Plan

 STRATEGIC GOAL 2 – PUBLIC POLICY

-Strengthen Adult Protective Services programs through leadership, advocacy, and support for national legislation and policies to eliminate adult abuse and improve the safety and independence of older persons and adults with disabilities who are abused, neglected, self-neglected, or financially exploited.
+Strengthen Adult Protective Services programs through leadership, advocacy, and support for national legislation and policies to eliminate adult abuse and improve the safety and quality of life of vulnerable adults who are abused, neglected, self-neglected, or financially exploited.

 STRATEGIC GOAL 3 – PUBLIC EDUCATION

-Increase the public’s knowledge and awareness of the role of Adult Protective Services programs; issues related to the abuse, neglect, self-neglect, and financial exploitation of older persons and adults with disabilities; and the importance of reporting suspected abuse.
+Increase the public’s knowledge and awareness of the role of Adult Protective Services programs; issues related to the abuse, neglect, self-neglect, and financial exploitation of vulnerable adults and the importance of reporting suspected abuse.

 STRATEGIC GOAL 4 – RESEARCH